-Early in the semester when you begin applying for jobs, you are highly recommended to request that the DGS schedule a full version of your job talk for the School (faculty and graduate students).
-You will want to give your "practice job talk" sufficiently in advance of potential interviews so that you can alter your talk consistent with the thoughtful and experienced recommendations of those who attend your practice job talk so that you "ace" your job talk when it counts.
+Early in the semester when you begin applying for jobs, you should request that the DGS schedule a full version of your job talk for the School (faculty and graduate students).
+You will want to give your "practice job talk" sufficiently in advance of potential interviews so that you can alter your talk in response to the thoughtful and experienced recommendations of those who attend your practice job talk.
+This will help you to "ace" your job talk when it counts.
+Some students plan to find employment in teaching schools or in non-academic settings.
+All students, regardless of their target market, are invited to make job talks.